bulk-dqm/bulk-data-export-client/README.md

 -s, --_since <date> Only include resources modified after the specified date.
 The parameter can be provided as a partial date.
 -q, --_typeFilter <string> Experimental _typeFilter parameter.
 Represents a string of comma delimited FHIR REST queries.
 -a, --auto-populate-type <boolean> Automatically populates _type using data requirements from the measure bundle.
 Requires a measure bundle path to be supplied.
 Overrides any input provided by the --_type flag.
+--from <string> Measurement period start date time.
+Should be formatted with a string of FHIR dateTime.
+--to <string> Measurement period end date time.
+Should be formatted with a string of FHIR dateTime.
 --config <path> Relative path to a config file.
 Otherwise uses default options.
 ```